Charvaka

-Charvaka (चार्वाक; IAST: Cārvāka), also known as Lokāyata, is an ancient school of Indian materialism.
-Charvaka holds direct perception, empiricism, and conditional inference as proper sources of knowledge, embraces philosophical skepticism and rejects ritualism and supernaturalism.
-It was a popular belief system in ancient India.
+Charvaka (चार्वाक; IAST: Cārvāka), also known as Lokāyata, is an ancient Indian school of materialism.
+It is an example of the atheistic schools in the Ancient Indian philosophies, dated 900 BCE.
+Charvaka holds direct perception, empiricism, and conditional inference as proper sources of knowledge, embraces philosophical skepticism, and rejects ritualism.
+In other words, the Charvaka epistemology states that whenever one infers a truth from a set of observations or truths, one must acknowledge doubt; inferred knowledge is conditional.